DuskEagle/docs/v2.2/topology-patterns.md

 ### High-Performance

 Some applications have high-performance requirements.
-NJ and NY in the below diagram depict two separate data centers that are connected by a high bandwidth low latency network.
+NJ and NY in the below diagram depict two separate datacenters that are connected by a high bandwidth low latency network.
 In this topology, NJ and NY have the performance characteristics of the local topology, but the benefit of Zero RPO and near Zero RTO disaster recovery SLA.
 CA and NV have been set up with a network capability.
 The central region serves as the quorum.

 ~~~
    NJ ---1ms--- NY